 Tips for Breaking Away from Foods that Destroy your Health

-Start eating 5 serves of veg with quality proteins and fats.
-Don't bother telling yourself you can never eat your favourite foods.
-Just make sure you are eating 3 meals a day based on the above.
-Once you are taking care of your nutritional requirements with all this good stuff, the foods that contribute to rocking your equilibrium are much easier to stay away from.
+Excellent self-care includes eating 5 serves of veg with quality proteins and fats.
+If this is new, it's likely to be a work in progress, so give yourself a break, it's not every personality who can suddenly commit to a new way of life overnight.
+And, please forget telling yourself you can NEVER eat your favourite foods.
+Just make sure you are eating 3 meals a day based on vegies, fruit, wholefoods, quality proteins and fats.
+Once you are taking care of your nutritional requirements with all this good stuff, the foods that contribute to rocking your equilibrium are much easier to stay away from most of the time.
 These foods just get edged out.
 In fact, you'll find you are having fewer cravings for:

 - highly sweetened foods and drinks,